 OLDWICK, N.J.--(BUSINESS WIRE)--

-The ratings reflect Aegon USA’s balance sheet strength, which AM Best categorizes as very strong, as well as its adequate operating performance, favorable business profile and appropriate enterprise risk management.
+The ratings of PHL reflect its balance sheet strength, which AM Best categorizes as very weak, as well as its weak operating performance, limited business profile and appropriate enterprise risk management.

 This press release relates to Credit Ratings that have been published on AM Best’s website.
 For all rating information relating to the release and pertinent disclosures, including details of the office responsible for issuing each of the individual ratings referenced in this release, please see AM Best’s Recent Rating Activity web page.
 For additional information regarding the use and limitations of Credit Rating opinions, please view Understanding Best’s Credit Ratings.
 For information on the proper media use of Best’s Credit Ratings and AM Best press releases, please view Guide for Media - Proper Use of Best’s Credit Ratings and AM Best Rating Action Press Releases.